HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

 The detector collects the signal in individual cells that divide the detector in azimuthal angle, depth and pseudorapidity.
 The division of the calorimeter in the azimuthal angle is defined by the number of absorbers.
 The elementary cell, which is the smallest area from which the signal can be collected is the gap in between the absorber and the readout.
 The elementary cells can be combined, creating a cell of a desired size.

 Special layers
 - first layer (**presampler**): The absorbers do not contain lead plates in this layer.
-This layer is 3-4 times smaller compared to the other layers
+This layer is 3-4 times smaller compared to the other layers.
 - second layer (**strip layer**): The granularity in pseudorapidity is 4x higher compared to the rest of the layers.
-This layer is important for the $\pi^0$/$\gamma$ identification.
+This layer is important for the pi0/gamma identification.

-## Calorimeter SW organisation in the FCCSW

-Geometry description
+Geometry description in FCCSW
 - Source code in *Detector/DetFCChhECalInclined/src/*
 - Definition of parameters
   - FCCee: *Detector/DetFCCeeECalInclined/compact/* (common settings in *FCCee_ECalBarrel.xml*)
   - FCChh: *Detector/DetFCChhECalInclined/compact/* (common settings in *FCChh_ECalBarrel_Common.xml*)

+Please note that all tunable parameters are in the xml files.
+You're not expected to touch the geometry source code unless you are 100\% sure what you're doing.

 Examples of algorithms, scripts to run
 - Simulation and reconstruction